joshscurtis/pdbot/README.md

 	* Upload the bot using deploy script
 		* The deploy.sh script will use lambda-uploader to upload the bot to your AWS account, provided that you have credentials configured in your environment, eg. https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
 		* The user you use to upload must have full rights to the Lambda Service.
-		* The bot itself needs an AWS execution rolem which needs the AmazonAPIGatewayInvokeFullAccess Managed Policy attached to it.
+		* The bot itself needs an AWS execution role which needs the AmazonAPIGatewayInvokeFullAccess Managed Policy attached to it.
 		* Once you've created the role, put it's arn in pdbot/lambda.json
 		* Then simply call ./deploy.sh to push up to AWS.